OctechSolutions/Aperture/ApertureStage3Report.md

 ###### 1.6.2.
 Firebase Authentication System

 As explained above firebase is a very feature rich database tool, but it also has its own upsides and downsides to it.
 Firebase provides an authentication feature making it easier for us to know the identity of a user and allow them to access the app securely with the user data being stored securely over the cloud.

-The authentication system provides us with a secure system while supporting email and password accounts, phone auth, and Google, etc. integrations.
-The diagram below gives an in-depth look on how firebase handles authentication.
+The Authentication system which boasts a highly secure system that improves the user experience while they sign-up and sign-in:

+- It allows sign-in using email & password, phone authentication, Google, Facebook, Twitter, GitHub, and much more.
+- It is also easy to implement with no more than 10 lines of code to build it.
+- and Firebase Authentication is super secure as it has been developed by none other than Google’s sign-in team.

 <figure>
     <center>